 442.650 MHz(+) C4FM only.
 The 442.650 machine coverage area in NJ is from New York City to Philadelphia.
 The Wires X room number for W2ZQ-DVRA is 28381.

-Although the Delaware Valley Radio Association had a humble beginning in the early 1930’s, today the DVRA has 100 active members.
+Although the Delaware Valley Radio Association had a humble beginning in the early 1930’s, today the DVRA has over 140 active members.
 The men and women of the DVRA come from a variety of backgrounds and experiences, but one thing brings us together…“Fun, Fellowship, and Service for Amateur Radio Operators.”

 Please explore our site to learn about our latest activities, enjoy more photos and videos, and see how you can join in the fun!

 Our Current QSL showing part of our Portable Antenna set up for Field Day 2003.
 QSL us direct or via LOTW or the bureau.

 QSL Cards and Certificate